RJ-Infinity/pure_py_erlpack/README.md

 Erlpack is a fast encoder and decoder for the Erlang Term Format (version 131) for Python and JavaScript.

+# Why the fork
+i made this for a project that couldnt use cython so i have ported the cython to pure python.
+The js has been left untouched.

+if you find any issues with the port please feel free to leave an issue or even better fix it yourself and create a pull request. its not that complicated of a project and the contirbution would be appriciated.

 # JavaScript

 ## Things that can be packed: